 Lederer, Alyssa M., et al. “More Than Inconvenienced: The Unique Needs of U.S. College Students During the COVID-19 Pandemic.”
 Health Education & Behavior, vol. 48, no. 1, 31 Oct.
 2020, pp. 14–19., doi:10.1177/1090198120969372.

-Sage Journals is one of the world’s most well known independent academic publishers.
+Sage Journals is one of the world’s most well-known independent academic publishers.
 This research article is in regard to the fact that while students are often thought of as being privileged, they are in fact a unique group with diverse medical needs and the current systems in place are not enough to meet those needs—especially now with the pandemic.
 The misconceptions about privilege, along with the reality of the matter, are important for drawing accurate comparisons with healthcare in the prison system which could illuminate oversights and or areas for improvement.
+Great.
+Look forward to your analysis

 Link: More Than Inconvenienced: The Unique Needs of U.S. College Students During the COVID-19 Pandemic